ShridharBallal/shopnest/README.md

 ### sudo systemctl status docker
 ### sudo usermod -aG docker $USER/ubuntu
 ### newgrp docker
-### git clone
+### git clone <repo-url>
 ### ./deploy.sh

-# only when u deploy this fist then used for second time or mutiple tim eu try to deply this apption that time ,like u chnage something u agin what to to deplyt this appliction befor eploy thts apption do this complesery
+Redeploy / Update Application

+Only use the following steps when you deploy for the second time, or if you make changes to the application.

 ### docker-compose down -v
 ### docker system prune -af
 ### ./deploy.sh